Brave appears in an aspect ratio of approximately 2.39:1 on this Blu-Ray Disc. Across the board, the movie looked great.

 Audio quality was solid.
 Music appeared vivid and rich, with good highs and warm lows.
 Speech was consistently distinctive and natural, while effects showed great range.
 Those elements appeared accurate and dynamic, as they packed a strong punch.
 Everything worked nicely here to form a strong soundtrack; it’s one of the best I’ve heard in a while.

-Expect a slew of extras across this five-disc set.
-Along with the 2D rendition of the film on Disc One, we also get an audio commentary from director Mark Andrews, co-director Steve Purcell, story supervisor Brian Larsen and editor Nick Smith.
+On Disc One, we get an audio commentary from director Mark Andrews, co-director Steve Purcell, story supervisor Brian Larsen and editor Nick Smith.
 All four sit together to discuss story/character areas, music, editing and deleted/altered scenes, cast and performances, visual design, animation, and a few other topics.

 I think Pixar commentaries tend to be better than those for most other animated fare because they usually focus on non-technical issues.
 While I like to learn about some of the animation specifics, that material can become more than a little dry.

 No such problems greet this lively track.
 Story and characters become the main focus and we find out a lot about the movie’s evolution.
 We get good notes on changes and we learn why the filmmakers made the narrative/character choices they selected.
 This is a consistently informative and engaging piece.